iodepo/odis-arch/schema/thematics/expinst/README.md

     {
       "@id": "ID_value_string",
       "@type": "PropertyValue",
-      "propertyID": "this can be text or URL..", "url": "https://foo.org/linkToPropertyIDPage",
+      "propertyID": "This can be text or URL for an ID like ORCID", "url": "https://foo.org/linkToPropertyIDPage",
       "description": "Optional description of the ID"
     }